Inspire Makers is home to the work of over 50 curated contemporary Cornish artists and makers.

 Sarah Hertzog – An Dewdhek – My Cornwall

-12th October - 30th October, 2021
+12th October - 13th November, 2021

 Sarah Hertzog’s lifelong passion for photography has been reignited by her love of exploring Cornwall.
 The inspirational landscapes and history make for great images which she enjoys altering and designing to create a more unusual capture of the familiar.

-These 12 (“Dewdhek” is Cornish for twelve) limited edition prints of Cornwall capture her love for exploring our wonderful county, from seeking out the ancient bronze age sites scattered across West Penwith, to our exploring stunning beaches, coastal paths and everything in between.
+These 12 (“Dewdhek” is Cornish for twelve) limited edition prints of Cornwall capture her love for exploring our wonderful county, from seeking out the ancient bronze age sites scattered across West Penwith, to exploring our stunning beaches, coastal paths and everything in between.

 Sarah Hertzog continues to collaborate with organisations to preserve the beauty of Cornwall for tomorrow.
 Cornwall Wildlife Trust will receive a donation of all items sold in this exhibition, to ensure that our beautiful environment continues to be protected.